namtoki/English/stock/01_framework/opinion.md

 ## 気がする

+- I have a feeling/hunch that ...
-- `I have a feeling that` it's gonna be a great event.
+  - I have a feeling that it's gonna be a great event.
-- `I have a hunch that` there's more to it.
+  - I have a hunch that there's more to it.
+- It seems to be ...
-- `It seems to be` a good fit for him.
+  - It seems to be a good fit for him.
-- `It seems to be` broken.
+  - It seems to be broken.
-- `I believe` she drives a white truck.

 ## 気分だ